 What are services like?

-We have three services, all following the Episcopal Book of Common Prayer.
+We have two services on Sunday, and one on Wednesday, all following the Episcopal Book of Common Prayer.
 Please note that children are welcome at ALL our services!
-The 9 am service lasts 30 minutes, includes a homily, hymn, and Holy Communion, and is less formal and good for families.
+The Sunday 9 am service lasts 30 minutes, includes a homily, hymn, and Holy Communion, and is less formal.
+(Note: in July and August the 9 am service is outdoors in our lovely churchyard.)
 The 10:30 am service lasts 55 minutes, includes choir, hymns, a homily, and Holy Communion.
-The 5 pm service, which runs during the school year, is about 25 minutes, and is a very informal version of the above services, but also with a short reflection and Holy Communion.
+The Wednesday service is a short 25-minute service of Holy Communion with a brief homily.
+It begins at 9:30 am.

 What do people wear?